History of telegraphy in Australia: East–West Telegraph

+There were upgrades on the line in the 1890s, which included relocating some of the line further away from the West Australian coastal section.
 The telegraph operated for 50 years, then, with the introduction of electro-magnetic automatic repeaters and a more easily maintained telegraph line alongside the recently completed transcontinental railway line, the line closed in 1927.

 The line is listed as a National Engineering Landmark by Engineers Australia as part of its Engineering Heritage Recognition Program.

 Social impact

 The social impact of the arrival of the telegraph was enormous.
 Marine archaeologist Dr Silvano Jung said that it caused "a national revolution that started in Darwin", by reducing the impact of Australia's geographic isolation from the rest of the world.